omrezkeypie/FunInput/README.md

 # OmrezKeyBind

-**OmrezKeyBind** is a modular input handling library for Roblox that simplifies the process of binding gameplay actions to inputs from multiple device types—keyboard, gamepad, mobile and mouse.
+**OmrezKeyBind** is a modular and declarative input handling library for Roblox that simplifies the process of binding gameplay actions to inputs while allowing easy setup and support for multiple device types per action.
+(Keyboard, mouse, touch devices and gamepad).

-It's inspired by Roblox's beta input action system.

 Wally: